krllblkv/SurveyForm/README.md

-Responsive Web Design
-This is my fisrt project at FreeCodeCamp
-It's a survey form to collect data from your users
+This is a survey form to collect data from your users